 - Life at Home—the anxiety, feelings, and hardships of those left behind in New Hampshire

 For more information, see the article in Campus Journal.

 The panel exhibition is available for loan.

 The exhibit consists of 7 framed poster panels (16 x 20” and 20 x 24”) and two introductory text panels(16 x 20”).
-It’s traveled to Portsmouth Public Library, as well as Bedford, Laconia, and Hudson libraries and will be exhibited at the Durham and Hooksett libraries in the first half of 2014.
+It’s traveled to Portsmouth Public Library, as well as Bedford, Laconia, and Hudson libraries and was scheduled to be exhibited at the Durham and Hooksett libraries in the first half of 2014.